heikadog/zml/README.md

 # Zoophile Mute List GitHub Repo

 This is the current home of the Zoophile Mute List, a mute list for Bluesky that automatically mutes people who actively interact with or are zoophiles.
 This README serves as a directory of sorts, so everything associated with the list is readily accessible.
-Select the links below to navigate to the respective place.
+Navigate using the links below.

 - [View and subscribe to the mute list.](https://bsky.app/profile/heika.dog/lists/3k3eg23h7ko2i)